addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 When creating an Application Load-balancer, you must specify at least two Subnets, from different Availability Zones.
 In order to achieve this in the Template, a couple of functions built into CloudFormation Templates are used.

-Note: The Network Load-balanceer does not have this same requirement.
+Note: The Network Load-balancer does not have this requirement.

 .. code-block::